Applied Theatre Minor Description, Policies, and Procedures

-Theatre practitioners are regularly applying their practice in the fields of education, medicine, therapy, political advocacy, environmental justice, community organizing, social services and justice reform.
-The academic area that studies these applications is called Applied Theatre.
-This part of the field is an ever-evolving and hybrid study of artistic, cultural and social practices that are advanced through a continued examination of their efficacy and ethics.
+Theatre practitioners are regularly applying their practice in the fields of education, medicine, therapy, political advocacy, environmental justice, community organizing, social services, and justice reform.
+The field that studies these applications is called Applied Theatre.
+This is an ever-evolving and hybrid study of artistic, cultural, and social practices that are advanced through a continued examination of their efficacy and ethics.

 Students interested in Applied Theatre Studies often ask:

-• How do I use my art form to create a more just society?
+• How do I use my theatre practice form to create a more just society?

-• How can I use my art to help my community?
+• How can I use my theatre practice to help my community?

 • How do my politics and my identity impact the work I make?